accelerando-consulting/stacx/README.md

 We rapidly became tired of maintaining the same utility code in multiple projects.

 Also, because we often prototype a design using the stackable module format of the LOLIN (aka Wemos) D1 Mini, a single MCU module can potentially control many stacked peripherals; in one stack a MCU may accompany one set of peripherals (say Temperature, Light control, Motion sensor) and another stack may have other peripherals (say, keypad, door lock, motion sensor and door sensor).

-We've also designed a growing collection of special purpose modules to complement the D1 ecosystem.

 We chose therefore to create a common codebase that supports easily combining any arbitrary stack of modules to suit the installer's need.
 The common code configures all the modules and calls the specific code where appropriate.
 Modules are implemented as C++ classes.

 The system is non-opinionated, it uses MQTT and a simple topic structure that can be bridged to many smart building frameworks.